 In 2022, in partnership with USDA, Seattle Jobs Initiative and Center for Employment Opportunities, REDF selected 24 ESEs to receive a combination of specialized training, technical assistance, and peer mentorship to support their success as SNAP E&T providers.
-In total, REDF has provided technical assistance to 46 ESEs through our USDA contract.
+In total, REDF has provided technical assistance to 46 ESEs through our FNS National Partnership Grant.